iamjamlin/AuraMuse/terms/en/index.md

 Updated: June 9, 2026
 Effective: June 9, 2026

-Welcome to Auralis.
+Welcome to AuraMuse.

-These Terms of Use are entered into between you and the developer of Auralis regarding your download, installation, access to, or use of the Auralis app and related services.
-Please read these Terms carefully before using Auralis or before subscribing to, purchasing, or using any paid services.
-By starting or continuing to use Auralis, or by purchasing, activating, renewing, or restoring any related service, you acknowledge that you have read, understood, and agreed to be bound by these Terms.
+These Terms of Use are entered into between you and the developer of AuraMuse regarding your download, installation, access to, or use of the AuraMuse app and related services.
+Please read these Terms carefully before using AuraMuse or before subscribing to, purchasing, or using any paid services.
+By starting or continuing to use AuraMuse, or by purchasing, activating, renewing, or restoring any related service, you acknowledge that you have read, understood, and agreed to be bound by these Terms.

 Matters not expressly covered by these Terms will be governed by the in-app descriptions, Apple App Store rules, and applicable laws and regulations.
 If any provision of these Terms conflicts with mandatory legal requirements, the mandatory legal requirements will prevail.
 These Terms do not affect any consumer rights you may have under applicable law.

 ## 1. Service Description

-Auralis is an app centered around white noise, music, affirmations, and related companion experiences.
+AuraMuse is an app centered around white noise, music, affirmations, and related companion experiences.
 It provides features such as audio playback, content selection, playback settings, background display, custom imports, and related in-app experiences.

 In the current version, the membership service is mainly intended to provide you with a more complete content and feature experience, including but not limited to: